Fiction

 -

 So it went for a child in those days, in those parts: you knew what you were told.
-Even she, raised in total seclusion, conformed to the land’s prevailing custom of never asking, even kin, about their lives before settling those alien shores.
-So that, as far as both she and the colonial office were concerned, her parents had no history before the bark hut.
+Even she, raised in total seclusion, conformed to the land’s prevailing custom of never asking, even kin, about their lives before settling, so that as far as both she and the colonial office were concerned her parents had no history before the bark hut.

 As for the drover’s wife, if she had been a child at some point she was doing a mighty job of hiding it from her daughter.
-She nightly put out the candles without either a story or so much as a tender warning against bed bugs.
-Even so she never strayed from her duty of cleaning, brushing, feeding, washing, or shielding her daughter from every danger her pessimistic mind could conjure.
+She did not kiss or hug her child and she nightly put out the candles without even a story or so much as a tender warning against bed bugs.
+Even still the drover’s wife never strayed from her duty of cleaning, brushing, feeding, washing, or shielding her daughter from every danger her pessimistic mind could conjure.

 It is likely her confidence as a mother died with her snakebitten boys.
 Likely that the countless days spent fighting whatever nature so casually ruined had robbed her of her warmth.
-Likely that when her daughter asked after her father’s return, and she replied, Pray, not anytime soon, she was seized by shame at the thought of his seeing the ruination of all things, herself included.
-And likely that she had grown comfortable in that shame, that privation, that strange freedom from needing to be happy, presentable or a young wife at the start of a story with nothing but hope ahead of her.
+Likely that when her daughter asked after her father’s return, and she replied Pray, not anytime soon! she was seized by shame at the thought of his seeing the ruination of all things, herself included.
+And likely that she had grown comfortable in that shame, that privation, that strange freedom from needing to be happy, presentable, or a young wife at the start of a story with nothing but hope ahead.

 *